mister-good-deal/awesomeChatRoom/devDoc.md

 ## Documentation

-All methods / functions must be documented with a dockBlockr and must not raise errors in phpdoc or jsdoc parsing.
+All methods / functions must be documented with dockBlockr and must not raise errors in phpdoc or jsdoc parsing.

 *Exemples*